olvaffe/olv-notes/linux/scripts/kconfig/config.md

           - select `SoC Machine driver for SC7280 boards`, depending on `SOUNDWIRE`
         - select `Sound Open Firmware Support` if intel or cros
           - select `SOF PCI enumeration support` if x86
+          - select `SOF OF enumeration support` if arm
           - select `SOF support for AMD audio DSPs` if amd
             - select `SOF support for RENOIR`
             - select `SOF support for REMBRANDT`